Unleash/proxy-client-react/README.md

 `startClient` option has been simpilfied.
 Now it will also work if you don't pass custom client with it, and in SSR (when `typeof window === 'undefined'`) it defaults to `false`.

+#### Note on v4.0.0:
+The major release is driven by Node14 end of life and represents no other changes.
+From this version onwards we do not guarantee that this library will work server side with Node 14.
+No other

 ##  Design philosophy
 This feature flag SDK is designed according to our design philosophy.
 You can [read more about that here](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).